jjvanzon/Circular-Language-Spec/spec/inheritance/extending-the-system-interfaces-older.md

 The other extension procedures, a related list defines, are extensions for commands of the list *items*, not extensions for commands of the list object itself.

 You are most likely to only use the __Add  .
 Post-Extend__ to extend the addition of an item and use the __Item Remove  .
 Pre-Extend__ to finalize an item ready to be removed.
-But the other extension possibilities of __Add__ and __Remove__ are there, because this allows you full control over the behavior of related objects, regardless of what would be most logical to do.
+But the other extension possibilities of __Add__ and __Remove__ are there, because this allows you full control over the behavior of related objects, regardless of what might be most logical to do.

 Extension of the system interface’s members allows you to control the inner workings of a sub-object.